onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Baptism - washing away your sins, cleansing
 The act of registering is a form of baptism
+The term baptism has also been used metaphorically to refer to any ceremony, trial, or experience by which a person is initiated, purified, or given a name.

 when people register they have the option to participate in genesis with their account